Academic

 Educational structure

-The Educational structure of the school will be based on an application to the International Baccalaureate Organisation (IBO) to become an IBO school.
-This Accreditation can take up to 3 years from the time of application and will be dependent upon the facilities available in the school building, the quality of fit out, equipment, resources, planning, training and staffing.
+The Educational structure of the school is based on an application to the International Baccalaureate Organisation (IBO) to become an IBO school.
+This Accreditation can take up to 3 years from the time of application and will be dependent upon the facilities available in the school building, the quality of equipment, resources, planning, training and staffing.